gld1982ltd/pacbot/README.md

-# The Pacman Project
+# Pacman

----

-**This is very much a work in progress, and not ready for production.**

----

-Pacman is a fast static site generator, built for large sites with many files, written in node.js (about 500 lines of JS).
+Pacman is a fast static site generator, built primarily for large single-page webapps.
 While there are many static site generators, few are built to work with lots of files.
 The main problem is in development mode, where many static site generators regenerate all files when a single file changes.
 If you have a lot of files, this means waiting a few seconds before you can see your changes in the browser.

-Pacman has **no support for**:

-* Blogging
-* Feeds
-* Pagination
-* Listing pages
-* Markdown
-* Asset preprocessors

-Pacman **has support for**:
+Features:

 * Regenerating files on the fly
 * HTML microtemplates